Basic Examples for the DoE Subpackage¶

 Example 1: Design inside a cone / nonlinear inequality¶

 In the following example we have three design variables.
-We impose the constraint of all experiments to be contained in the interior of a cone, which corresponds the nonlinear inequality constraint $\sqrt{x_1^2 + x_2^2} - x_3 \leq 0$.
-The optimization is done for a linear model and places the points on the surface of the cone so as to maximize the between them
+We impose the constraint that all experiments have to be contained in the interior of a cone, which corresponds to the nonlinear inequality constraint $\sqrt{x_1^2 + x_2^2} - x_3 \leq 0$.
+The optimization is done for a linear model and we will see that it places the points on the surface of the cone so as to maximize the distance between them (although this is not explicitly the objective of the optimization).

 domain = Domain(